liebke/avout/README.md

 <a name="about-avout" />
 ## About Avout

+It is desirable to design your programs emphasizing pure functions and immutable values, and minimizing wherever possible mutable state.
+Of course, it's not always possible to completely eliminate the need for mutable state, and that's where having Clojure's clear semantics and mechanisms for updating state becomes powerful.

+Likewise, when designing distributed applications, it is desirable to create components that are loosely coupled and that communicate with each other asynchronously, but this too is also not always possible.
+There are times when you need coordinated access to state across systems in a distributed application, and this is where Avout comes in.

 **Avout** provides distributed-state, Clojure-style by extending Clojure's syntax and semantics for managing <a href="http://clojure.org/state">in-memory state</a> to heterogeneous types of state that span multiple processes/systems by providing distributed and extendable versions of Clojure's <a href="http://clojure.org/atoms">Atom</a> and <a href="http://clojure.org/refs">Ref</a>.